 This is marked -68 in the back.
 If it does not have 68 in the back then I do not consider it a transitional.

 These are worth more than the much more common painted logo 145.022-69.
-They are very rare, and when one comes on auction there are many buyers.
-Prices are higher, but there are so few traded that pricing them is not easy to be precise.
+They are very rare, and when one comes on auction there are many buyers, especially for fine examples.
+While prices are higher, there are so few traded that pricing them is not easy to be precise – also sometimes they can get sold accidentally by unwitting sellers, especially from estate pickers or smaller auction houses.
 If you look with $8000 (January 2020) in mind, you could go up or down from there, but it is essential it carries all the Transitional elements.

 The word “Transitional” here is used to describe this specific reference.
 It is the transition between the 145.012 and the painted logo dial, 145.022-69.